Mozambique Ports and Railways

-Nacala railroad / CFM Norte
+Nacala railway / CFM Norte

 The seaport of Nacala is the terminal of the Nacala railway, the most recent addition to the railway system.
 Construction of the railway began in 1915 at the port of Lumbo, but money ran out and construction stalled at Monapo.
 When construction resumed, and it was decided that Nacala should be the seaport terminus and a branch was built between Monapo and Nacala.
 By 1932 the railway reached 350 km from Nacala to Mutivasse, and by 1950 it extended to Nova Freixo (present-day Cuamba), 538 km from Nacala.
 An additional 46 km were constructed northwestwards to Vila Cabral (present-day Lichinga).
-In 1970, the government of Malawi completed a link between Nova Freixo and Nkaya Junction in Malawi, where it connected to Malawi Railways' main north-south railway line.
+In 1970, the government of Malawi completed a link between Nova Freixo and Nkaya Junction in Malawi, where it connected to Malawi Railways' main north-south railway line, also called the Sena Railway.
 The Nacala line was a longer but more direct route from Malawi to the sea than the older Sena line to Beira, and most Malawian freight traffic shifted to the Nacala line.
 The line was closed in 1984, when RENAMO rebels blew up a portion of the line during the Mozambican Civil War.

 The Mozambican government began rehabilitation of the line in November 2005.
 The railway system is operated by Northern Development Corridor.
 Vale bought a stake in the operator in 2010 and planned a new link from Moatize, where Vale has coal mines, east to Nkaya Junction, connecting there to the existing line to Nacala.
 It was constructed as the Nacala Logistics Corridor, and was completed in 2017.
 The project included a coal export terminal and coal storage yard at the port of Nacala-a-Velha.